APB I2C SLAVE

 Interrupt Handling

-• Determine the interrupt source:
+• Read the interrupt status CSR:

-• Service the interrupt by reading/writing appropriate data.
+• Service the interrupt by reading/writing appropriate data:

 Pin Diagram